knights-lab/BURST/README.md

 Try reverse complementing (`-fr`).
 If that doesn't work, try removing sequencing platform adaptors and cleaning up and trimming the reads with [a QC pipeline](https://github.com/knights-lab/shi7).

 5. *Other program(s) give me more alignments; how can you say this is optimal?:*
 First, more alignments doesn't mean correct alignments.
-Second, be careful when comparing technologies; EMBALMER is a short-read aligner.
+Second, be careful when comparing technologies; BURST is a short-read aligner.
 It does not do local alignment like "BLAST" and hence does not do soft-trimming -- this is very much intentional and part of ensuring optimality of end-to-end alignments.
 An alignment of identity 97% spanning 97% of a query means that query is actually 97% x 97% = ~94% identical to its matched reference throughout.

 ## Cite
 Al-Ghalith, Gabriel and Dan Knights.
-EMBALMER enables optimal exhaustive DNA alignment for big data.
+BURST enables optimal exhaustive DNA alignment for big data.
 DOI 2017:
 [![DOI](https://zenodo.org/badge/80084099.svg)](https://zenodo.org/badge/latestdoi/80084099)
 (please cite using DOI until manuscript is published)